ULM logo

 Guidelines, admission requirements and forms are available on the Graduate School webpage (www.ulm.edu/gradschool).

-Applications for fall or spring semester are accepted on a rolling basis until the first day of classes.
+Applications for all semesters are accepted on a rolling basis until the first day of classes.

 Graduate Assistantships and Other Financial Aid